 Symptoms of corns include:

-- A small, usually painful bump over bony prominence, on the side or the top of a toe, or between toes
+- A small, usually painful bump over bony area on or between toes

 Treatment of calluses and corns usually include self-care and medication.
 In severe cases, minor surgery may be necessary.
 People with diabetes or circulatory problems should always see a doctor or podiatrist for treatment because self-treatment may lead to severe infection for these individuals.